hu8813/42_darkly/03-feedback-xss-simple/Resources/README.md

 - The form's submit button uses:
   `<input name="btnSign" type="Submit" value="Sign Guestbook" onclick="return checkForm();">`
   but the `checkForm` function is missing, so no client-side validation is performed.
+- Typo: Instead of mtxtMessage, mtxMessage value is checked in input validation
 - Entering keywords like `script`, `alert` (without `<` or `>`) in the Name or Message field stores them as-is.
 - When these keywords appear on the page, the application reveals the flag.